AMPnet/auditor-node/doc/scripting-api.md

 ## Script API

 Auditing scripts can call methods and read fields from the objects specified in this section.
 Apart from the API described here, several other global objects are available (e.g. `console` and `JSON`) which can also be used.
+IO operations, process and thread creation are not allowed in the auditing scripts (unless when available via API documented below).
 Auditing scripts can be tested via `POST /script/execute` when the application is running.
 This endpoint expects the script payload as `text/plain` content type.

 ### Models